thomas-couchbase/blurr/README.md

     }

 Configuration includes three groups of parameters:
-* Competitor - database driver for benchmark
+* Database.Driver - database driver for benchmark
 * Database.Name - name of database
 * Database.Table - name of table, collection, bucket and etc.
 * Database.Addresses - list of host:port string to use in connection pool